Govt proposes Rs 20,000-cr recapitalisation for PSBs in 2021-22 | Business

-Finance Minister Nirmala Sitharaman on Monday said the government would infuse Rs 20,000 crore into public sector banks (PSBs) in 2021-22, to meet the regulatory norms.
+Finance Minister Nirmala Sitharaman on Monday said the government will infuse Rs 20,000 crore into public sector banks (PSBs) in 2021-22 to meet the regulatory norms.

 For the current financial year also, the government had made a provision of Rs 20,000 crore for recapitalisation.